virajrch/imagekit-gem/README.md

 ### Embedding and transforming images

-Any image uploaded to Cloudinary can be transformed and embedded using powerful view helper methods:
+Any image uploaded to Imagekit can be transformed and embedded using powerful view helper methods:

 The following example generates an image of an uploaded `default-image` image while transforming it to crop a 100x150 rectangle: